tradeSTM/tradeos.app/README.md

-Since the full `README.md` for the `tradeSTM/tradeos.app` GitHub repository is not available in the provided document, and the search results don’t offer direct access to its content, I’ll create a hypothetical `README.md` for TradeOS V1.1 — Sovereign Automation Protocol.
-This will be based on the information from the previous responses, particularly the core features outlined from `web3.bitget.com`, and will include a deeper technical breakdown tailored to a decentralized P2P trading platform with blockchain and AI integration.
-The artifact will be a fresh, comprehensive `README.md` with a unique UUID, as this is a new artifact not directly modifying a previous one.

 # TradeOS V1.1 — Sovereign Automation Protocol

 TradeOS is a decentralized peer-to-peer (P2P) trading platform designed to revolutionize the $4 trillion global P2P transaction market.
 By leveraging blockchain technology, AI-driven market analysis, and a decentralized escrow system, TradeOS eliminates intermediaries, reduces transaction costs, and ensures secure, trustless trading.
 Built by Bounty Bay Labs, TradeOS V1.1 introduces advanced features like the Meme DEX, multi-blockchain support, and a trade-to-earn model.